ssyiuo1337/Project-Cube/README.md

 2. **Default Skill Trees** – Adds default skill trees to the game, enhancing player progression and customization.
 3. **Emotecraft** – Adds emotes to the game, allowing players to express themselves with fun animations.
 4. **Fabric API** – The core library required for most Fabric mods, ensuring compatibility and functionality.
-5. **Iris Shaders** – Adds support for shaders, enabling stunning visual enhancements for the game.
-6. **Library Ferret** – A library mod required for running some other mods, ensuring compatibility and functionality.
+5. **Library Ferret** – A library mod required for running some other mods, ensuring compatibility and functionality.
-7. **Mob Origins** – Introduces new origins with unique powers and gameplay styles focused on mobs.
+6. **Mob Origins** – Introduces new origins with unique powers and gameplay styles focused on mobs.
-8. **Origins** – Adds a selection of origin abilities that grant players unique powers and playstyles.
+7. **Origins** – Adds a selection of origin abilities that grant players unique powers and playstyles.
-9. **Philip's Ruins** – Expands the world generation with intricate ruins for players to explore.
+8. **Philip's Ruins** – Expands the world generation with intricate ruins for players to explore.
-10. **Plasmo Voice** – Adds proximity-based voice chat for multiplayer servers.
+9. **Plasmo Voice** – Adds proximity-based voice chat for multiplayer servers.
-11. **Player Animation Library** – Provides animations for player actions, enhancing visual immersion.
+10. **Player Animation Library** – Provides animations for player actions, enhancing visual immersion.
-12. **Puffish Attributes** – Enhances player attributes and stats for a more dynamic gameplay experience.
+11. **Puffish Attributes** – Enhances player attributes and stats for a more dynamic gameplay experience.
-13. **Puffish Skills** – Introduces a skill system to enhance your character's abilities and progression.
+12. **Puffish Skills** – Introduces a skill system to enhance your character's abilities and progression.
-14. **Simple Seasons** – Adds seasonal changes to the game, making the environment more immersive and dynamic.
+13. **Simple Seasons** – Adds seasonal changes to the game, making the environment more immersive and dynamic.
-15. **Sodium** – Optimizes game performance with advanced rendering techniques, improving FPS significantly.
-16. **Spell Engine** – Adds a robust magic system, including spells and wands, to the game.
+14. **Spell Engine** – Adds a robust magic system, including spells and wands, to the game.
-17. **Spell Power** – Enhances the Spell Engine mod by adding more spell options and mechanics.
+15. **Spell Power** – Enhances the Spell Engine mod by adding more spell options and mechanics.
-18. **Takes a Pillage** – Introduces new pillager-related mechanics, structures, and items to the game.
+16. **Takes a Pillage** – Introduces new pillager-related mechanics, structures, and items to the game.
-19. **Yet Another Config Library** – Provides an easy-to-use configuration library for mod developers.
+17. **Yet Another Config Library** – Provides an easy-to-use configuration library for mod developers.

 > **Note:** Be sure to always check for updates and compatibility with the latest build versions!
+> **Note:** The release build also contains **Sodium** and **Iris Shaders** you can remove them if you don't need them.

 ## 🔧 Installation Guide